 There was a time pre-9/11 when airport security lines moved faster, and you didn’t have to take your shoes off.
-For better or for worse, we seem to be stuck with the familiar obscene lines where we are collectively treated like sheep being coerced into machines for examination by complete strangers.
+For better or for worse, we seem to be stuck with obscene lines where we are collectively treated like sheep being hoarded into machines for examination by complete strangers.
 If only there were another way…

 And there is.
 It's called Global Entry, and I'm going to show you how to get it, and how to get it fast.